 Term of Position

-This is a three-quarter position.
-This position starts at the Monday four weeks after the start of classes fall quarter and ends the Friday of finals week the following spring quarter.
-This position works an average of 7-10 hours per week.
+This is a four-quarter position.
+This position starts the Saturday of Spring Commencement and end the Friday of Spring finals week after one academic year.
+This position works an average of 7-10 hours per week from Fall to Spring Quarter.
+Summer quarter will serve primarily as a training period before the academic year begins.
+The amount of hours worked during Summer quarter before the academic year will be determined by the Senate Pro Tempore, Student Representation & Governance Advisor, AS Business Director, and budgetary allocations to the Student Senate.
 The position holder may work more some weeks and less other weeks depending on the office’s needs.
 The position holder is neither required nor expected to work during intersession, winter break or spring break.

 AS Employment Qualification